BEFORE YOUR DEPARTURE

 5. The Course

--Additional classes can be booked as a mini group session on Morning or afternoon.
+Additional classes can be booked as a mini group sessions in the morning or afternoon.

 French College Plus Points